 - Seasonal traffic: Summer and holiday weekends are even worse than Fridays.
 While Friday used to be the main day for afternoon traffic, Thursdays have also become quite congested as people head down to Cape Cod and north to New Hampshire for long weekends.
 Keep an eye on traffic and try to leave during off windows of time, such as late at night or very early in the morning.

-- Sporting events, festivals, and concerts: Similar to seasonal traffic beware of big events at Gillette Stadium, where the New England Patriots play, and many concerts are held, as you'll experience heavy traffic on I-93 South.
-The same applies in the city when the Red Sox, Celtics, or Bruins are playing at Fenway Park or the TD Garden.
+- Sporting events, festivals, and concerts: Similar to seasonal traffic, beware of big events at Gillette Stadium, where the New England Patriots play and many concerts are held, as you'll experience heavy traffic on I-93 South.
+The same applies to the city when the Red Sox, Celtics, or Bruins are playing at Fenway Park or the TD Garden.

 Parking in Boston

 Parking in Boston can be a challenge depending on the neighborhood you're visiting or the time of day or even year.
-There are all types of parking options; below is a breakdown.
+There are all types of parking options, and knowing them can help you navigate the city.

 Winter in Boston can present its own challenges when it comes to parking, especially after there has been a big snowstorm (or five).
 Pay attention to snow emergencies, and note that in most neighborhoods, once residents dig out their cars, they are allowed to leave a "placeholder" to reserve their street spot for 48 hours after the emergency ends.
 Also keep an eye out for street cleaning signs, as your car will get towed if you find yourself parked on the side of the road that is being cleaned.

-- Parking garages: There are parking garages throughout the city with rates varying, but they're typically the most expensive parking option.
+- Parking garages: There are parking garages throughout the city with varying rates, but they're typically the most expensive parking option.
 Most garages offer early bird specials, meaning you get a discounted rate if you are in and out by a certain time.
-Parking garages like the ones connected to the Prudential Center and Copley Place offer validation services if you make a purchase, so look out for that as well.
+Parking garages like the ones connected to the Prudential Center and Copley Place offer validation services if you make a purchase.

-- Reservation services: Try out a parking app to reserve your spot ahead of time in some parts of the city.
-SpotHero is one app that can be used to do this.
+- Reservation services: Try out a parking app such as SpotHero to reserve your spot ahead of time in some parts of the city.

-- Valet: This is an option at many hotels and higher-end restaurants.
+- Valet: Handing your keys over to a valet is an option at many hotels and higher-end restaurants.
 Of course, plan to pay more than you would if you parked your car yourself.
 But there are certainly perks, especially if you're visiting during winter months.

 - Meter parking: This will vary by neighborhood.
 Some areas are metered parking, and others are free for non-residents on weekends.
 Pay attention to the signs, and make sure you're planning accordingly with street spots.